strangebuzz/MicroSymfony/README.md

 It can be used to create a POC or prototyping something without having to take care of the design, while having something still enjoyable (and fit to be seen).

-It's not really intented to be used in production.
+Even it is minimalist, we don't want to sacrifice quality.
-Well at least you should remove the classless framework to use a real CSS framework.
+There are some tests (100% coverage) and CS checks: php-cs-fixer + PHPStan.

-## Todo
+It's not really intented to be used in production, use a your onw risks.

-* Tester avec le creape app de composer
+Well at least you should remove the classless framework to use a modern CSS framework.

 ## Demo 🌈